Createdd/Writing/articles/AskGaryVee.md

 Be yourself and punch people with content and emotions in their face.

-#### The last Chapters contain
+#### The last chapters contain

 Think about your legacy and live on the offense.
 Don’t be afraid to show your emotions and go for what you want.
 Life is about the climb.
 Care about your health.

 ## Conclusion

-I think this book provides a really good overview of entrepreneurship and current marketing.
-Many of his ideas are often covered in literature.I can definitely recommend reading this book.
-I enjoyed it a lot.
+I think this book provides a really good introduction to entrepreneurship and the current marketing world.
+Many of his ideas are backed up in literature as well, but he knows how to bring his point across.
+I can definitely recommend reading this book - I enjoyed it a lot.
 Easy to read, down to earth examples and very good insights into the business world.

 [<img src="https://images-na.ssl-images-amazon.com/images/I/5116VhH3Z3L._SX322_BO1,204,203,200_.jpg" alt="apps" height="200"/>](https://www.amazon.de/gp/product/0062273124/ref=as_li_tl?ie=UTF8&camp=1638&creative=6742&creativeASIN=0062273124&linkCode=as2&tag=ddcr-21)